 Wikipedia is hugely important as a means of documenting society and making that knowledge base available to anyone with access to the Internet.
 For the most part, it has been successful.
-The point of this article is that Wikipedia has the potential to enable special interest groups to exert undue influence on public opinion.
+The point of this article is that Wikipedia has become a means for special interest groups to exert undue influence on public opinion.
 This is most obvious in subjects that are not part of mainstream thought, what is referred to here as a Frontier Subject: The study, practice or experience of a phenomenon which has not been academically established as an accepted part of mainstream culture.

 Place this link logo on your website and